hirusha-adi/CIE-AL-IT-9626/_theory/p1/2-hardware-and-software.md

     -   Ensure error-free operations, maintaining data integrity.
     -   Designed for continuous availability and fault tolerance.

+#### Advantages

+-   High Reliability
+    -   Rarely experience system downtime.
+    -   Can handle hardware and software upgrades without shutting down.
+-   Performance
+    -   Continuously improving in speed and power.
+    -   Outperform PCs, laptops, and other devices.
+-   Data Handling
+    -   Capable of storing and processing vast amounts of data.
+    -   Can run different operating systems and handle data in various formats.
+-   Security
+    -   Equipped with strong encryption systems and complex authorization procedures

+#### Diadvantages

+-   Cost
+    -   Very expensive to purchase.
+    -   High costs for personnel required to run and maintain them.
+-   Physical Space
+    -   Require large rooms for housing.
+    -   Advanced cooling systems needed, increasing installation and running costs.
+-   Cloud Migration
+    -   Many organizations are moving to Cloud-based services to avoid buying their own systems.
+    -   Mainframe software is more expensive compared to Cloud services.

 ### Super Computers

 -   More powerful than mainframes.